zakjan/cert-chain-resolver/README.md

 Usage: ./cert-chain-resolver.sh [OPTION]...
 [INPUT_FILE]

-Read input from INPUT_FILE or stdin, in either DER or PEM format.
+Read certificate from stdin, or INPUT_FILE if specified.
+The input certificate can be in either DER or PEM format.
-Write output to stdout in PEM format, both leaf and intermediate certificates.
+Write certificate bundle to stdout in PEM format, with both leaf and intermediate certificates.

     -d|--der